 • Completed at least an Avalanche 1 course through an approved program

 Most guides begin on our domestic programs in Washington guiding on Mt.
 Rainier and in the North Cascades.
 Those who successfully complete 1-2 seasons in Washington are often asked to guide on expeditions such as Denali, Aconcagua, or the Mexico Volcanoes.
 A select few guides will be offered the opportunity to join us as guides in the Himalayas, on Kilimanjaro, and in Antarctica.

-Qualified applicants will be invited to attend a week-long training/try-out in the spring of 2012.
-This training is designed to familiarize guides with the teaching methods and philosophy of Alpine Ascents guiding.
-Those who successfully complete this training will be scheduled for the summer season and are expected to be available from May-September.
-Housing is provided for guides between most trips.
+Qualified applicants will be invited to attend a week-long try-out in the spring of 2014.
+This tryout is designed to test the skills and experience of applicants, and to familiarize guides with the teaching methods and philosophy of Alpine Ascents.
+Those who demonstrate the above listed skills and qualifications during the tryout will be scheduled for the summer season and are expected to be available from May-September.
+Housing is provided for guides between trips.